International

 Modern Trends Shaping 2025–2026 Costs

-The funeral industry is undergoing a significant transformation.
+The funeral industry has been changing.
 Many of these trends are driven by a desire for more eco-friendly options and the integration of technology.

 1. Eco-Friendly and "Green" Funerals